-Phenotype is a feature or characteristic of an individual which can be either weighed, recorded or noticed e.g. hair or eye color.
+A phenotype is an individual feature or characteristic that can be weighed, recorded, or noticed, such as hair or eye color.

-Genotype is a part of the feature or phenotype which is found in the progeny and is formed by alleles or gene located on different loci.
-It is not possible to record / measure or notice a genotype.
+A genotype is a part of the feature, or phenotype, that is found in the progeny.
+It is formed by alleles or genes on different loci.
+It is impossible to record/measure or notice a genotype.

-Polygenic inheritance is a mode of inheriting phenotypic traits and occurs when several gene pairs located on different loci have an additive effect leading to a particular trait or characteristic of an individual e.g. the ridges on our fingertips
+Polygenic inheritance is a mode of inheriting phenotypic traits, occurring when several gene pairs on different loci have an additive effect, leading to an individual’s particular trait or characteristic, such as fingertip ridges.

-Multifactorial inheritance is another mode of inheritance a which is polygenic but is also due to influence of other genes and the ante and post-natal environment of the individual.
-E.g. height and skin color of the individual.
+Multifactorial inheritance is another mode of inheritance.
+It is polygenic, but it also occurs due to the influence of other genes and the individual’s ante and post-natal environments, such as height and skin color.

 Types of Phenotype Traits

-Quantitative traits occur as a result of continuous variation which is the sum total of small effects caused by a gene.
-Usually several genes or a group of genes control quantitative traits.
-If multiple genes influence a trait, then it is called a polygenic trait.
-E.g. height, human intelligence and skin color.
-Height is considered the best example of a quantitative trait.
-It occurs a range of values
+Quantitative traits occur as a result of continuous variation, which is the sum total of small effects caused by a gene.
+Usually, several genes, or a group of genes, control quantitative traits.
+A polygenic trait refers to multiple genes’ influencing a trait, such as height, human intelligence, and skin color.
+Height, considered the best example of a quantitative trait, occurs in a range of values.

-Qualitative traits are “yes or no traits” and can be classified into categories which may not be in any particular order.
-This type of trait has a monogenetic pattern of inheritance i.e. the trait is only influenced by a single gene and the environment does not play a role in the development of this trait.
+Qualitative traits are “yes or no traits” and can be classified into categories, which may not be in any particular order.
+This type of trait has a monogenetic inheritance pattern.
+The trait is only influenced by a single gene, and the environment does not affect the development of this trait.

-E.g. inherited disorders caused by a single gene mutation, ABO blood groups.
-With a few rare exceptions, a majority of the humans have one of the following four categories of blood groups: A, B, AB or O. Since the ABO blood group can be classified neatly into any of four categories, it is considered a good example of a qualitative trait.
+Inherited disorders are caused by a single gene mutation, such as ABO blood groups.
+With a few rare exceptions, most humans have one of the following four categories of blood types: A, B, AB, or O. Since the ABO blood group can be classified neatly into any of the four categories, it is considered a good example of a qualitative trait.

 Qualitative Traits: Risk Assessment

-Risk of qualitative traits can be assessed using familial aggregation studies like relative risk ratios and case control studies.
+The risk of qualitative traits can be assessed using familial aggregation studies, such as relative risk ratios and case-control studies.

 Relative risk ratios

-Λr = presence of the disease in relatives/ presence of the disease in the population
+Λr = presence of a disease in relatives/presence of a disease in the population.

 |NIDDM (type I DM)||Siblings||35|

-Case control studies are another method to calculate the risk.
-In this, the genetic contribution is evaluated by comparing an affected individual to an unrelated control i.e. the spouse who has shared the same environment.
+Case-control studies are another risk calculation method.
+The genetic contribution is evaluated by comparing an affected individual to an unrelated control, such as a spouse who has shared the same environment.

-E.g. approximately 3.5 % of the first degree relatives of patients with multiple sclerosis (MS) are also reported to suffer from the disease indicating a genetic component to the disease.
-This can be compared to an incidence of only 0.2 % of first degree relative of matched controls (married couples) who suffer from MS.
+Approximately 3.5% of the first degree relatives of patients with multiple sclerosis (MS) is also reported to suffer from the disease, indicating a genetic component.
+This can be compared to an incidence of only 0.2% of first degree relatives of matched controls (married couples) who suffer from MS.

-Considering the incidence of 3.5 % and 0.2 %, we can calculate that the incidence of MS would be 18 times greater amongst siblings than amongst unrelated individuals.
+Considering the incidence of 3.5% and 0.2%, we can calculate that the incidence of MS would be 18 times greater among siblings than unrelated individuals.